 But what do we mean by 'sustainability', especially as it seems to mean different things to different people and organisations?
 Being sustainable simply means that things can be maintained at an agreed level or rate, usually of a given resource or resources.
-So, financial sustainability means that we are seeking to maintain the use of funding at an agreed level or rate, staffing sustainability means that we are training and recruiting the staff necessary to maintain services, and environmental sustainability means the integrity of our environment.
+So, financial sustainability means that we are seeking to maintain the use of funding at an agreed level or rate, staffing sustainability means that we are training and recruiting the staff necessary to maintain services, and environmental sustainability means that we are using environmental resources in a way that maintains the integrity of our environment.
 When we consider global health, we are usually considering the ways in which we actively support the development of health and healthcare systems in a sustainable way.